-Below is a list of conditions that discusses each category and remember before any skin needling takes place not only do you need to cleared of contraindications but also tested for possible reactions to the skin needling and the products used along side with the skin needling.
+Below is a list of conditions that discusses each category and remember before any skin needling takes place not only do you need to cleared of contraindications but also tested for possible reactions to the skin needling and the products used alongside with the skin needling.

-No self respecting skin clinician would launch into treatment without conducting a small skin test patch which is why an initial consultation should always take place before and separate from full treatment.
+No self-respecting skin clinician would launch into treatment without conducting a small skin test patch which is why an initial consultation should always take place before and separate from full treatment.
 The full extent of any skin reactions may not be obvious until the next day so just because it looks ok in a few minutes does not mean it will look the same in a few hours.
 Better safe than sorry and personally I would not attend a clinic that did not consider this an important part of my assessment.

 So when is it not appropriate to have skin needling?

-The Never Group
+The Never To Have Group

 If you skin needle a keloid you will activate more collagen formation hence the keloid will grow further which is the last thing a person with a keloid wants to see happen.
-Remember one of the most important things skin needling does, is stimulates collagen production so this is potentially a disaster for keloid prone individuals!
+Remember one of the most important things skin needling does, it stimulates collagen production so this is potentially a disaster for keloid prone individuals!